-GigaVUE-TA400 is equipped with a disposable, non-rechargeable, Real Time Clock (RTC) Lithium metal coin cell battery.
+A disposable, non-rechargeable, Real Time Clock (RTC) Lithium metal coin cell battery is in the GigaVUE TA Series-TA100.
 Note the following:

-- There is a risk of fire if the battery is replaced with an incorrect type. - · Use only CR-2032L type Lithium metal coin cell battery and replace with the same.
+- There is a risk of fire if the battery is replaced with an incorrect type. - Use only CR-2032L type Lithium metal coin cell battery and replace with the same.